-Use clean, fresh HD-5 grade liquified petroleum gas or equivalent product consisting of at least 90 percent propane.
+Use clean, fresh HD-5 grade liquified petroleum gas (LPG) or equivalent product consisting of at least 90 percent propane.
 Commercial liquified petroleum gas fuels may contain more than 2.5 percent butane which can result in poor fuel vaporization and poor engine starting in low ambient temperatures (below 32° F (0° C).

-Satisfactory performance requires that the LPG vapor (vapor-withdrawal models only) be supplied at a pressure within the range indicated in Specifications.
+Satisfactory performance requires that the LPG vapor be supplied at a pressure within the range indicated in Specifications.

-AWARNING High LPG supply pressure (vapor withdrawal models only) can cause gas leaks which can lead to fire and severe personal injury or death.
+AWARNING High LPG supply pressure can cause gas leaks which can lead to fire and severe personal injury or death.
 LPG supply pressure must be adjusted to Specifications by qualified personnel.